 Stephen Haber is the Peter and Helen Bing Senior Fellow at the Hoover Institution and the A.A. and Jeanne Welch Milligan Professor in the School of Humanities and Sciences at Stanford University.
 In addition, he is a professor of political science, professor of history, and professor of economics (by courtesy), as well as a senior fellow of the Stanford Institute for Economic Policy Research.
 Haber directs the Hoover Institution Working Group on Intellectual Property, Innovation, and Prosperity (IP²).

 Haber is among Stanford’s most distinguished teachers, having been awarded every teaching prize Stanford has to offer.
-He is the only member of the Stanford faculty to have been awarded the Dean’s Award for Distinguished Teaching (twice, in 1992 and again in 2002), the Allan V. Cox Medal for Faculty Excellence in Fostering Undergraduate Research, the Phi Beta Kappa Teaching Prize, the Lloyd W. Dinkelspiel Award for Outstanding Service to Undergraduate Education, and the Walter J. Gores Award for Excellence in Teaching, which is Stanford’s highest teaching honor.
+He is the only member of the Stanford faculty to have been awarded the Dean’s Award for Distinguished Teaching (twice, in 1992 and again in 2002), the Stanford Medal for Faculty Excellence in Fostering Undergraduate Research, the Phi Beta Kappa Teaching Prize, the Lloyd W. Dinkelspiel Award for Outstanding Service to Undergraduate Education, and the Walter J. Gores Award for Excellence in Teaching, which is Stanford’s highest teaching honor.
 Haber’s abilities as a teacher and mentor were acknowledged by the Economic History Association, which at its 2013 meeting awarded him the Jonathan R. Hughes Prize for Excellence in Teaching.